denal05/MacademyUIComponentsInM2FreeShippingPromo/README.md

 ```
 vendor/magento/module-ui/view/base/web/js/lib/core
 ```
-...
-However, uiElements cannot have child components, which limits their functionality compared to uiCollection.
+… However, uiElements cannot have child components, which limits their functionality compared to uiCollection.

+## Binding data from UI Components to KnockoutJS
+… UI components are often referred to as ViewModels.

 ## Issues
 - No known issues.